-The U.S. Department of Transportation (DOT) has regulated the safety of CO2 pipelines since the Hazardous Liquid Pipeline Act of 1979.
-PHMSA was established in 2004 as an agency within the U.S. Department of Transportation and currently oversees CO2 pipeline safety.
-Under current statute, there are multiple steps that CO2 pipeline operators must take to ensure pipelines are operated safely, including:

-attention to pipeline design
+The US Department of Transportation (DOT) has regulated the safety of CO_2 pipelines since the Hazardous Liquid Pipeline Act of 1979.
+PHMSA was established in 2004 as an agency within the DOT and currently oversees CO_2 pipeline safety operations.
+Under current statute, there are multiple steps that CO_2 pipeline operators must take to ensure pipelines are operated safely, including attention to pipeline design, protection against corrosion, monitoring for leaks, and safeguards against overpressure.
+Operators must have pressure monitors on their pipelines to know when a leak or rupture occurs and can initiate shut-off valves to mitigate the release of CO_2 from the pipeline.

-monitoring for